joes0451/ADev/ReadMe.txt

         in projects without modifying them, useful when trying to build projects you download from GitHub.

+Gradle clean, Unable to delete file '...\build'
+        If you have problems with Gradle not being able to delete the build directory one option is to set the 'use_stop_gradle' option in config.properties, which will use 'gradle clean --stop', which usually works.

 App Bundle:
 		For best results it is recommended to use Gradlew by setting "use_gradlew" to "true" in config.properties.